shenyangHuang/TGB/README.md

 Added the large `tgbn-token` dataset with 72 million edges to the `nodeproppred` dataset.

 Fixed errors in `tgbl-coin` and `tgbl-flight` where a small set of edges are not sorted chronologically.
-Please update your dataset version for them to version 2 (will be promted in terminal).
+Please update your dataset version for them to version 2 (will be prompted in terminal).

 ### Pip Install